 Keith is a Licensed Master Social Worker having received his BSW and MSSW from the University of Texas at Arlington.
 He also holds accreditation as a Human Services – Board Certified Practitioner and the Non-Profit Leadership Certificate from Southern Methodist University through the Center for Non-Profit Management.

 Keith is active in the Boy Scouts of America, having been an Eagle Scout himself, and has served in various roles for units and districts in the Circle Ten and Longhorn Councils.
 He is a native of Charleroi (Pittsburgh), PA and is the son of Bishop K.L and Joann Ackerman, Diocese of Quincy (retired).

-Clinical Director of Programs
+HSC Clinical Director of Education and Analytics

 Deb brings extensive experience in human behavior and program development.
 She has been the program director for several organizations ranging from the Cancer Support Community to the Epilepsy Foundation of North Texas.
 Deb's greatest strengths are her ability to understand the problems and needs of persons experiencing homelessness.
 She is consistently creating innovative strategies to address the complex needs of people experiencing homelessness that will help them grow, change and become the best they can be.